linode/docs/docs/guides/security/firewalls/comparing-network-firewall-solutions/index.md

 ## Managed Cloud Firewall Service

-Cloud firewalls, like [Linode's](/docs/products/networking/cloud-firewall/) offer a different approach to cloud security over local software firewalls.
-A cloud firewall offers some advantages over software firewalls.
-For instance, Linode's Cloud Firewall tends to be easier to use and has the ability to configure and manage a firewall across multiple cloud instances.
+Cloud firewalls, like [Linode's](/docs/products/networking/cloud-firewall/), offer a different approach to cloud security, and some advantages over local software firewalls.
+For instance, Linode's Cloud Firewall can configure and manage firewall rules across multiple cloud instances.

-That said, cloud firewalls likely do not cover all of the features of software firewalls.
-Typically, a software firewall can offer more fine-grained configuration, giving you advanced control of network traffic.
+That said, cloud firewalls often do not cover all of the features of software firewalls.
+Typically, a software firewall can offer more configuration options and advanced control of network traffic.

-One solution is likely to better fit your needs than the other.
-But often you can get the best results by using a cloud firewall and a software firewall together.
-A cloud firewall can apply "absolute" network rules that apply across multiple cloud instances and prevent certain traffic from ever reaching your servers.
-A software firewall can then fine-tune your network filtering.
+One solution — cloud or software firewall — is likely to better fit your needs than the other.
+But often you can get the best results by using both together.
+As an example: Use a cloud firewall to apply "absolute" network rules across multiple cloud instances and prevent unwanted traffic from ever reaching your servers.
+Then, use a software firewall to fine-tune your network filtering on each server.

 Learn more about cloud firewalls and how they compare to software firewalls in our guide [Comparing Cloud Firewalls to Linux Firewall Software](/docs/products/networking/cloud-firewall/guides/comparing-firewalls/).

 ## Basic Usage Comparison

-To further compare the software firewall tools, what follows are a series of example firewall rules.
-Each covers a common scenario, showing the commands used for each of the four tools above to implement the necessary ruleset.
-These examples can give you more of a sense of how the tools differ, and for even more you can refer to the guides linked above.
+To further compare the software firewall tools, what follows are a series of example network filtering rules.
+Each covers a common scenario and shows how each of the four tools above implements the necessary ruleset.
+These examples offer a sense of how the tools differ, and for even more you can refer to the guides linked above.

 ### View Existing Configuration